Promoting good behaviour

 Your child and detention

 Detentions can take place during school hours, at lunchtime, after school or at weekends.
-If your child fails to attend without a reasonable excuse, the school may give them a more severe punishment.
+If your child fails to be there without a reasonable excuse, the school may give them a more severe punishment.

 You are entitled to 24 hours’ written notice of a detention that takes place outside normal school hours so you can make arrangements for transport or childcare.
 The notice should tell you why the detention was given and how long your child will have to stay at school.

-If your child cannot attend the detention, you can explain your reasons to your child’s teacher or headteacher.
-They may reconsider the detention in certain circumstances, such as:
+If your child cannot be at the detention, you can explain your reasons to your child’s teacher or headteacher.
+They may rethink the detention in certain circumstances, such as:

 - the detention falls on an important religious day for your family